Jorge Polanco Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to rank 11th in baseball in home runs given up (130 total, 1.1 per game).
+- Phillies pitchers combine to rank 12th in baseball in home runs allowed (132 total, 1.1 per game).

-- In his last outing on Saturday against the Kansas City Royals, the left-hander tossed five innings, giving up six earned runs while surrendering six hits.
+- In his last time out on Sunday, the righty threw seven innings against the Kansas City Royals, giving up four earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 3.44, with 8.3 strikeouts per nine innings, in 10 games this season.
-Opponents have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.